- Services and Products

-What should you do after the Blackboard update is completed?
+What should you do now that the Blackboard update is completed?

 - Open your active course(s) and review to make sure all of your content and Grade Center is there and all of your links work correctly.

 - Check out the new features within Blackboard Learn Oct.
-2014 listed in the update announcement below.
+2014 below.

-- Respondus will have to be upgraded to version 188.8.131.52. to work with the updated Blackboard.
+- Respondus will have to be upgraded to version 184.108.40.206. on personal computers to work with the updated Blackboard.
 ITS has pushed out the new version to SLU managed PCs that already had Respondus installed.
 Personal computers will have to updated manually.
 Directions can be found at the Respondus support page.

 One of the most requested features has been included in this Blackboard update: Student Preview Mode.
 This allows you to switch, with the click of a single button, to see your Blackboard course as your students do.
 Due to this great new feature, the Add Test Student tool and Test Students will be retired.
 Click here for more information about this exciting new addition to Blackboard.